Exide lead contamination: Lead contamination from Exide Plant resurfaces after cleanup

-Bristol, TN
+Bristol, Tennessee

-In 2008, it was reported that Exide was emitting two times the amount of pollutants allowed into the environment at their secondary lead acid battery smelter plant in Bristol, TN.
+In 2008, it was reported that Exide was emitting two times the amount of pollutants allowed into the environment at their secondary lead–acid battery smelter plant in Bristol, Tennessee.
 Instead of correcting their behavior, Exide asked the state to raise the emissions limit by two times.
 It was also reported that Exide was doing its own testing and that the Tennessee Division of Air Pollution Control appeared to have no idea of the level of pollution coming from the Bristol plant.

-In 2013, Exide idled the facility and laid off hundreds of Bristol employees after having received $34.3 million in federal taxpayer stimulus money and as much as $15 million in state tax incentives for their plants in Bristol, TN and Columbus, GA.
+In 2013, Exide idled the facility and laid off hundreds of Bristol employees after having received $34.3 million in federal taxpayer stimulus money and as much as $15 million in state tax incentives for their plants in Bristol, Tennessee, and Columbus, Georgia.
 Instead of investing that taxpayer money, as promised, in Bristol, and creating new jobs, Exide closed the plant "as part of a strategic initiative to have other manufacturing locations running near capacity."

-In March 2017, Exide filed an application with the State of Tennessee to resume partial operations at the idled facility in Bristol, TN.
-Hundreds of residents expressed concerns about Exide's resumed operation of the plant in Bristol and demanded a public meeting on Exide's application.; Giving in to mounting pressure for a public meeting and a cry for more safety monitoring in light of Exide's long record of fines and violations for emissions and safety practices, Exide elected to withdraw their application to resume operations in Bristol in April 2017.
+In March 2017, Exide filed an application with the State of Tennessee to resume partial operations at the idled facility in Bristol, Tennessee.
+Hundreds of residents expressed concerns about Exide's resumed operation of the plant in Bristol and demanded a public meeting on Exide's application.
+Giving in to mounting pressure for a public meeting and a cry for more safety monitoring in light of Exide's long record of fines and violations for emissions and safety practices, Exide elected to withdraw their application to resume operations in Bristol in April 2017.

-Frisco, TX (Toxic contamination and cleanup)
+Frisco, Texas (toxic contamination and cleanup)

-From 2001 to 2012, Exide Technologies received 50 written notices of violation for unsafe working conditions at their Frisco lead-acid battery recycling plant.
-The Texas Commission on Environmental Quality (TCEQ) found 27 violations at the plant that occurred between March 31, 2009 and June 30, 2010.
+From 2001 to 2012, Exide Technologies received 50 written notices of violation for unsafe working conditions at their Frisco lead–acid battery recycling plant.
+The Texas Commission on Environmental Quality (TCEQ) found 27 violations at the plant that occurred between March 31, 2009, and June 30, 2010.
 The TCEQ listed 12 violations which included soil and water contamination and evidence of toxic discharges that raised concerns about effects on downstream waters.
 Between May and June 2011, the TCEQ conducted four separate investigations on Exide's Frisco facility and found dangerous levels of lead and cadmium compounds that qualify the facility for Superfund site status.

 The Exide plant ceased operations in 2012 following a $45 million agreement with the city of Frisco to transfer a 180-acre buffer zone surrounding the plant to the city while the company would keep the 90 acres of land the plant occupies.
 As part of the requirements of the deal, Exide is required to clean the land to federally acceptable standards before transferring it to the city.
 Exide has been unwilling to cooperate with the City of Frisco who has shown that Exide has been downplaying the amount of pollution on its site to minimize the cost of the remediation that is required for the site closure.
 In addition, Frisco's spokesperson Dana Baird, said that the city's estimated $20 million allocated for remediation would not be enough to for the cleanup cost.